realitycollective/com.realitytoolkit.core/README.md

 Developing Mixed Reality Applications in Unity is hard, and we know there are many [developers](./CONTRIBUTORS.md) who are frustrated with the current state of both game and general application development within the Mixed Reality ecosystem: a quickly developing market that encompasses the whole spectrum from Mobile Augmented Reality to high-end Virtual Reality.

-To improve this situation, the Mixed Reality Toolkit's vision is simple, to provide a complete cross-platform solution for AR/XR/VR development that supports three different developer skill levels:
+To improve this situation, the Toolkit's vision is simple, to provide a complete cross-platform solution for AR/XR/VR development that supports three different developer skill levels:

 - **Beginner** No Coding Required: Perfect for artists, Hackathons, and Quick Prototyping.